AutodeskGames/stingray-docs/source/interactive_help/lighting_rendering/lighting/reflections/set_up_reflection_probe.md

 ### Setting up a movable reflective 3D object

-If you have reflective surfaces that will move around in the game, or if you have large surfaces that need realistic reflections, you will likely have to use multiple probes.
+If you have reflective surfaces that will move around in the scene, or if you have large surfaces that need realistic reflections, you will likely have to use multiple probes.

 -	Place the probes spaced at regular intervals throughout the parts of the level that need reflections.
 -	Make their light boxes big enough that they overlap slightly.
 Within the overlapping areas, the baked reflections from all overlapping probes will apply.